MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-R-web-services.md

 Realtime web services, introduced in R Server 9.1, offer even lower latency and better load to produce results faster and score more models in parallel.
 The improved performance boost comes from the fact that there no R session is needed to consume this type of web service.
 Therefore, no additional resources or time is spent spinning up an R session for each call.
 Additionally, since the model is cached in memory, it is only loaded once.
 This type of web takes only R models created with [supported functions](#realtime) and does not support arbitrary R code.

 Realtime web services, like all web services, are also identified by their name and version.
-These lower latency, faster load services take only a model object created with a supported functions.
+These lower latency, faster load services take only a model object created with supported functions.
 No other R code is supported with `Realtime` web services.
 Additionally, you do not need to specify inputs or outputs since realtime web services default to data.frame inputs and outputs automatically.

 `Realtime` web services are supported only on Windows platforms only for R Server 9.1.
 However, the resulting web service can be consumed on any platform.